 A charge for a 2nd DWI offense is a separate and distinct crime from a “first offense” DWI.
-Once an individual is charged with a 2nd DWI they are considered repeat offenders and the stakes are raised as far as criminal penalties are concerned.
-There is a mandatory jail sentence that must be served which, in most cases, is less than 30 days.
+Once an individual is charged with a 2nd DWI, they are considered repeat offenders, and the stakes are raised.
+As far as criminal penalties following a conviction, there’s a mandatory jail sentence that’s usually less than 30 days.

 If you’re facing conviction or intend to plead guilty, but it threatens your ability to maintain your career, Attorney Christian Capitaine can petition the court to allow you to serve your sentence on weekends.

 Penalties for 2nd DWI Convictions

-If you elect to not fight the charge and/or are convicted in the court of law, penalties are greater than 1st DWI penalties in that the potential fine rises to a maximum of 4,000.00, the potential jail term increases to a period that lasts from 30 days to 1 year, and there’s also the suspension of the Texas Drivers License which lasts from 180 days to 2 years.
+If you elect not to fight the charge and are convicted in the court of law, penalties are more significant than in 1st DWI First Offense cases.
+The potential fine rises to a maximum of 4,000.00, and the potential jail term increases to a period that lasts from 30 days to 1 year.
+There’s also Texas Drivers License Suspension, which can last anywhere from 180 days to 2 years.

-The above penalties illustrate potential sentencing that may come to bear in the worse case, however, working with attorney Christian Capitaine on your DWI case, or an equally experienced DWI defense lawyer in Houston, is the best route to take in order to get the best possible results for your personal situation from the criminal court.
+The above illustrates potential sentencing that may come to bear in the worst case.
+However, by working with attorney Christian Capitaine or an equally experienced DWI defense lawyer in Houston on your DWI cases, the worst can be avoided, and the best possible results for your personal situation can be pursued.

-Another requirement is the participation in community service activities to the tune of anywhere from 70 – 200 hours in addition to a breathalyzer/deep-lung type device being installed in your vehicle which is connected to the ignition for the purpose of preventing your vehicle from operating in the event that alcohol is detected on your breath.
+Another common requirement of Community Supervision is participation in community service activities to the tune of anywhere from 70 – 200 hours.
+That’s in addition to having a breathalyzer/deep-lung type device installed in your vehicle.
+This device is connected to the ignition to prevent your vehicle from operating if alcohol is detected on your breath.

-If alcohol is detected by the device, the court may be notified of your attempt to driving while intoxicated which will create new challenges for your situation in the form of additional jail time and probation revocation.
+If the device detects alcohol, the court may be notified of your attempt to driving while intoxicated.
+Should this occur, it will create new challenges for your situation in the form of additional jail time and probation revocation.

-For more information, or if you’re facing prosecution for a 2 DWI offense in Texas, contact Houston DWI lawyer Christian Capitaine at 832-618-7831.
+For more information, or if you’re facing prosecution for a Second Offense DWI in Texas, contact Houston DWI lawyer Christian Capitaine at 832-618-7831.
 Our office has extensive experience defending individuals accused of drunk driving and other serious offenses.
 Even if you don’t contact Attorney Christian Capitaine for help with your case, be sure to contact an equally qualified attorney for help.